Destructuring Tweets – Episode 12 – Coalesced False

 This time we have a super quick one.
 It logs a logical expression to the console.
 And that's pretty much already it!

-.
-The result is the left-hand side operand of a so-called “Nullish Coalescing Operator” typed as ??
+The expression itself consists of two parts.
+The first one compares null to 1.
+The result is the left-hand side operand of a so-called “Nullish Coalescing Operator” typed as ??.

-The right-hand side operand is, again, just 1
+The right-hand side operand is, again, just 1.

 The Output